PROFESSIONAL

 Step 2: Set the payload type

-Select the simple list payload type, then configure the payload list.
+Select the simple list payload type, then add a list of attack strings under Payload settings.

-You can use your own list of attack strings, or one of Burp's predefined payload lists of common fuzz strings.
+You can use your own list of attack strings, or one of Burp's predefined payload lists of common fuzz strings if you're using Burp Suite Professional.
 For more information, see Predefined payload lists.

 Step 3: Set the match grep

-Configure the Grep - Match option to flag responses that contain various common error message strings.
-For more information on this option, see Burp Intruder options.
+Configure the Grep - Match settings to flag responses that contain various common error message strings.
+For more information, see Burp Intruder attack settings.

 You can use your own expressions, or use the default items.